Antvndev/Antvndev/README.md

 ## 💓 Things I love
 🎵 Rock, alt, metal
-🐈 ✨Cats✨
+🐈 Cats✨
-🔋  White monster
+🔋   Huge Monster enthusiast also,
 ☕ Consuming large amounts of coffee while debugging the one thing that refuses to work >.>
 🎮 Currently addicted to FFxiv